 Students read and discuss challenging and thought-provoking texts such as Descartes' Meditations, Hume's Enquiry Concerning Human Understanding, Daniel Kahneman’s Thinking, Fast and Slow, Aristotle's Poetics, and Mary Shelley's Frankenstein.

 In the spring semester, first-year HCOL students take one section of HCOL 086, Ways of Knowing, a selection of special topics courses, the majority of which fulfill one course of the University's two-course diversity requirement.
 Each of these courses applies some of the foundational knowledge learned in the first semester to particular sets of circumstances, often involving race and culture in the U.S. and beyond.
-Among the titles of HCOL 086 courses for Spring '17 are "Gender and History”, “Religion and Ways of Knowing”, and “Multiracialism in US Cultures”.
+Among the titles of HCOL 086 courses for Spring '18 are "Gender and Ways of Knowing”, “Representing Race”, and “Multiracialism in US Cultures”.

 Through these courses, students become well-acquainted with Honors College faculty and students.
 By living with fellow honors students, attending plenary lectures, social hours, and other events, students share ideas and build an exciting intellectual community.